AleksTeresh/tree-classifications/README.md

 # Tree classifications

-This repository contains classifications of some of the problems on rooted trees.
+This repository contains classifications of some of the problems on rooted binary trees.

 ## Notation